On special Riemann xi function formulae of Hardy involving the digamma function: Other observations and further comments

 \section{Other observations and further comments}

-While studies such as this one and others have shown there is a plethora of integral formulae like Hardy's (1.1) to be found, it would be interesting to see if these integrals could be incorporated into similar work like Csordas [2].
+While studies such as [6] show there is a plethora of integral formulae like Hardy's (1.1) to be found, it would be interesting to see if these integrals could be incorporated into similar work like Csordas [2].
 We were interested in seeing if (1.1) could be adapted to imply information beyond Hardy's theorem, that $\Xi(t)$ has infinitely many real zeros.
 The classical ideas are included in Titchmarsh's text [15, pg.
-256-260], and evolve around the ideas of first assuming $\Xi(t)$ is of one sign, and then arriving at a contradiction from properties of an integral of the form $\int_{0}^{\infty}\Xi(t)k(t)dt,$ $k(t)$ non-negative for $t>0.$ The idea in [15, pg.
-260] considers the moments $k(t)=t^{2n}.$ Apply the operator $\bar{\partial}_x=-\partial_x^2+\frac{1}{4}$ of Glasser [8] to (1.1) (after replacing $t$ by $t/2$) and set $x=x'+i\pi$ to get
+256-260], and are based around the idea of first assuming $\Xi(t)$ is of one sign, and then arriving at a contradiction from properties of an integral of the form $\int_{0}^{\infty}\Xi(t)k(t)dt,$ $k(t)$ non-negative for $t>0.$ The idea in [15, pg.
+260] considers the moments $k(t)=t^{2n}.$ Apply the operator $\bar{\partial}_x=-\partial_x^2+\frac{1}{4}$ of Glasser [8] to (1.1) (after replacing $t$ by $2t$) and set $x=x'+i\pi$ to get